cburns2017/BayesianProbReasoning/README.md

 This object represents a distribution over the query variable.
 It was inspired by the use of a *"distribution over X"* in the Enumerate-Ask algorithm from the textbook(Figure 14.9).

 The object is dynamically programmed so it could hold more than 2 values but for the purpose of this problem, it only holds `True` and `False` with corresponding probability values.
+To fetch a single one of these values use `dictionary[True]` or `dictionary[False]`.

 The main purpose of the `Distribution` object is the `normalize` method.
 I followed the textbooks formula for normalization from Chapter 13.9.